 The mistake 98% of money managers and individuals make is they feel like they have got to be playing with a bunch of of stuff.
 And if you really see it, put all your eggs in one basket and watch the basket very carefully.

 With all the points made above we conclude that we have to give the gold market the time it needs.
-Buy the dips, slowly accumulate.
-This horizontal breakout is something we have seen before, and it is strongly bullish.
-It is the basis of our gold forecast for 2020 and beyond 2021.
+Buy the dips, slowly accumulate whenever gold dips in the 1700-area.
+The consolidation will be painful for impatient investors.

-This is what we wrote in our latest annual gold forecast for 2020 and beyond:
+This is what we wrote in our latest annual gold forecast for 2021:

 We feel very strong that gold’s long term has a clear message, and we are confident about the prediction in this article.
 ‘Buy the dip in gold‘ in the years to come is what the 50 year gold price chart suggests!
 By doing this in a disciplined way investors can accumulate gold holdings over time.